-So you are headed to Hampton Roads!
-The Hampton Roads area, often called “military-centric” is the birthplace of Colonial America and has the largest concentration of military installations of any metro area in the world.
+So you are PCSing to Langley AFB or Fort Eustis.
+Great, here’s what military families need to know about Hampton Roads!
+The area, often called “military-centric” is the birthplace of Colonial America and has the largest concentration of military installations of any metro area in the world.
 Nearly a fourth of the nation’s active-duty military personnel are stationed here.
 All five military services’ operating forces are here, as well as several major command headquarters.

-PCSgrades has put together a list of all the things you need to know before relocating to this unique region.
-So get ready to enjoy this experience full of history and culture!
+Here is what you need to know before relocating to this unique region.
+Get ready to enjoy this experience full of history and culture!

 Where is Langley AFB in Virginia?

 Hampton Roads is one of the seven major cities that comprise the Hampton Roads metropolitan area on the southeastern end of the Virginia Peninsula.
-The Virginia Beach–Norfolk–Hampton-Newport News area has a population of over 1.7 million, making it the 37th-largest metropolitan area in the U. S. The Hampton Roads area includes Newport News, Hampton, Norfolk, Virginia Beach, and Chesapeake.
+The Virginia Beach–Norfolk–Hampton-Newport News area has a population of over 1.7 million, making it the 37th-largest metropolitan area in the U. S. The region includes Newport News, Hampton, Norfolk, Virginia Beach, and Chesapeake.

 In addition to the large military presence, Hampton Roads is known for its ice-free harbor, shipyards, coal piers, and miles of waterfront property and beaches.
 The body of water known as Hampton Roads is one of the world’s largest natural harbors.